luciano-meloclaps/luciano-meloclaps/README.md

   </a>
 </p>

-I architect and build full-stack applications with a strong focus on user experience.
+I Software Developer | .NET & React and build full-stack applications with a strong focus on user experience.
 My passion is turning complex requirements into clean, scalable code and intuitive interfaces.
 I primarily work with **.NET** for robust backends and **React** for dynamic frontends.

 ---
 <h3 align="center">🛠️ Core Technologies & Tools</h3>